 The action likewise is better than in anything in recent memory, even compared to grandiose fair like INFINITY WAR.
 Yan smartly keeps the camera far from the action as possible, giving us a clear view of the elaborate and brutal choreography.
 Much of the heavy lifting is done by a very game Margot Robbie, who rises to the task effortlessly.
 (A highlight sees her take on goons in an evidence lockup where random items get weaponized with increasing efficiency).
 It finally makes it clear why Harley is such a feared figure in Gotham.
 It’s also a great joy in seeing one of the all time greats, Rosie Perez, get her due as a badass action hero on the big screen.
 Not that anyone is a slouch: BIRDS features one of the finest combinations of actors and stunt crews in ages.

-Speaking of crews, BIRDS thrives when the leading ladies share a screen together.
+Speaking of crews, BIRDS soars when the leading ladies share a screen together.
 Hodson’s script allows each of them a brief origin story (though not the way you might think).
 When it happens, their alliance feels like a natural extension of singular adventures.
 Each shares a wonderful chemistry with one another, and their camaraderie is a delight.
 Whether it’s the overlapping dialog or friendly teasing, the group feels like they’ve always belonged on the big screen.
 While the breathless pace allows for some character building, a sequel will benefit from more gabbing and less punching.
 Where something like JUSTICE LEAGUE struggled to get some of the biggest comic book icons to stay in the same room for five minutes, BIRDS feels loose and relaxed.

 Clocking in at a brisk 100 minutes, BIRDS is just as long as it needs to be.
 Are the things that could have been cut?
 Sure.
 An unremarkable scene involving sexual harassment goes on too long without accomplishing anything we didn’t already know.
 And the opening might be somewhat twee for certain tastes.
 But honestly?
 Who cares.
 This is a standalone comic book that doesn’t rely on anything else but itself, and it doesn’t set up a sequel.
 It’s just so self-assured that it naturally assumes we’re going to want one.